 After centuries of cultivation, today’s water lilies are a mixture of many cultivated kinds.
 They bloom in various hues from mid-spring through mid-autumn.
-Along the shores of the uppermost pond is the very same type of papyrus that was used to make writing paper in ancient Egypt.
-Don’t miss the summer flowering lotus, which usually blooms in mid-July.
+Along the shores of the uppermost pond is the very same species of papyrus (Cyperus papyrus) that was used to make writing paper in ancient Egypt.
+Don’t miss the summer-flowering lotus (Nelumbo nucifera), which usually blooms in mid-July.
 First planted here in 1905, these magnificent relatives of the water lily unfurl pink and white flowers eight or nine inches wide.

-West of the ponds is the conifer collection with several landmark trees, including one known to be the largest specimen in the United States: Taiwania, a redwood relative native to Taiwan and China, planted about 1908.
-Another landmark, the dawn redwood, had been known only from fossils until the discovery of a living tree in 1948.
-Native to a small area of China, it is a relative of California’s coast redwood.
+West of the ponds is the conifer collection with several landmark trees, including one known to be the largest specimen in the United States: Taiwania cryptomerioides, a redwood relative native to Taiwan and China, planted about 1908.
+Another landmark, the Dawn Redwood (Metasequoia glyptostroboides), had been known only from fossils until the discovery of a living tree in 1948.
+Native to a small area of China, it is a relative of California’s coast redwood (Sequoia sempervirens).

-Other notable trees to look for in this area are the araucarias, tall cone-bearing trees native to South America, the Pacific Islands, and Australia, and the largest southern magnolia on the grounds, which dominates an area northeast of the ponds.
+Other notable trees to look for in this area are the araucarias, tall cone-bearing trees native to South America, the Pacific Islands, and Australia, and two groves of Montezuma Cypress (Taxodium mucronatum).

 The Huntington grows more than seventy-five kinds of bamboo.
-Six species form dense groves and passages around the lily ponds.
-Most are either clump-forming, which send out underground stems, called rhizomes, a short distance before sending up vertical stems; or running, which also send out underground stems but for a longer distance.
-Two large stands of punting-pole and beech bamboo are prominent west of the lower ponds.
-Among the clumps of giant timber bamboo east of the ponds is a specimen planted in 1906 as one of Henry Huntington’s first garden acquisitions.
+Several species form dense groves and passages around the lily ponds.
+Most are clump-forming, which send out underground stems, called rhizomes, a short distance before sending up vertical stems; a few are running, which also send out underground stems but for a longer distance.
+Two large stands of Punting-pole and Beechey bamboo are prominent west of the lower ponds.
+Among the clumps of Beechey bamboo at the lower ponds is a specimen received in 1906 as one of Henry Huntington’s first garden acquisitions.

-Bamboo belongs to the grass family, Poaceae.
+Bamboos are in the grass family, Poaceae.
 After bamboo culms emerge, they expand in height, not in diameter.
-Bamboo reaches its ultimate height in 2 to 4 months, depending upon species.
-They rarely flower and when they do, it can be fatal to the grove.
-The Lily Ponds’ bamboos are tropical and clumping.
-Some are 100 years old.
-Examples include Bambusa tuldoides, B. beecheyana, B. oldhamii, B. glaucescens ‘Silver Stripe,’ Thamnocalamus spathiflorus (panda bamboo), Dendrocalamus brandesii (tallest in the world), Indocalamus tesselatus (largest leaves of bamboos).
+Bamboos can reach their ultimate height in 2 to 4 months, depending upon the species.
+They flower infrequently and the same species will flower simultaneously wherever it occurs in the world.
+The Lily Ponds’ bamboos are mostly tropical and clumping and some are many decades old.
+Examples include Bambusa tuldoides, B. beecheyana, B. oldhamii, B. multiplex ‘Variegata’, Dendrocalamus brandesii (tallest species in the world), and Indocalamus tesselatus (largest leaves of bamboos).

-Shoreline plants like wet roots but can tolerate flooding and short dry spells.
+Aquatic plants along the pond edges like wet roots but can tolerate flooding and short dry spells.
 Examples include Juncus, Phormium, swamp iris, Miscanthus, and dwarf papyrus.
-Emergent plants grow in shallow water with roots and part of stems underwater.
-Leaves, stems, flowers and seeds are above water.
-Examples include water lilies, and lotus.
+Emergent plants grow in shallow water with roots and part of stems underwater And leaves, stems, flowers, and seeds above water.
+Examples include water lilies and lotus.
 Free-floating plants are small, even tiny, and do not stay in one place.
 Their tiny roots do not reach the bottom of the pond.
-Examples include water hyacinth and algae.
+Examples include water hyacinth and water lettuce.
 Submerged plants grow entirely underwater and are rooted in the bottom mud.
-They can grow in shallow water if there is enough light.
+They can grow in shallow water if there is enough light